codemargaret/anagrams/README.md

 # _Anagrams and Antigrams_

-#### _A program that compares two words to see if they are anagrams or antigrams, 9.8.2017_
+#### _A program that compares two words to see if they are anagrams or antigrams, 12.16.2017_

 #### By _**Margaret Berry**_

 ## Description
 _The program checks how many letters two words have in common.
-If the words have all of the same letters, they are anagrams, and if they have no letters in common, they are antigrams._
+If the words have all of the same letters, they are anagrams, and if they have no letters in common, they are antigrams.
+Originally created 9.8.2017, refactored on 12.16.2017._

+## Project Goals
+* _Create a custom class._
+* _Use instance variables._
+* _Write understandable logic._
+* _Complete testing coverage._

 ## Specifications